goci-io/aws-lambda-kms-encryption/README.md

 For more examples look into the [terraform.tfvars](terraform.tfvars.example) example.

+Keep in mind that your encrypted values will be stored in your Terraform state file.
+Make sure to have an encrypted backend configured to store the state.
+For example you can use the s3 [tfstate-backend](https://github.com/goci-io/tfstate-backend-aws) module to provision an encrypted S3 Bucket as backend.

 ## Encrypt values
 To store encrypted values in your repository you need to encrypt the value manually by using the encryption lambda.